bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/025-github-cli.md

 ### Working with your GitHub repository

-You can use the `gh repo` command to create, clone or view an existing repository:
+You can use the `gh repo` command to create, clone, or view an existing repository:

 ```bash
 gh repo create